An application can be filed in the following areas of support:

 Funding is basically reserved for projects that are related to the promotion areas of the Foundation and have a clear connection to the German research system.
 This connection can be established either at a personal level through German scientists working on the project, at an institutional level through non-German scientists being affiliated to German research institutes or through studies on topics related thematically to German research interests.

 Applications for conferences

-- Applications can generally only be accepted if they come from a university or a non-profit research institution.
+- Applications can generally only be accepted if they come from universities or non-profit research institutions.

 - Applicants must have a doctoral degree.

 - The number of speakers should generally not exceed 15 to 20 persons